Hardeep-5911/Induction_program2025/README.md

 ###  🕣 12:30 PM - 02:00 PM
 Speech by **S. Gurcharan Singh Grewal, Secretary- SGPC**
-- He delivered a powerful and motivational address that inspired all attendees.
+- Sir delivered a powerful and motivational address that inspired all attendees.
 - He recounted his personal struggles and journey.
 - He explained how he initially wanted to become an engineer at GNDEC but ultimately entered politics.
 - Despite the career shift, he remained dedicated to helping needy students.